Brownwang0426/Reversal-Generative-Reinforcement-Learning/README.md

 The project is currently in active development.
 We are continually adding new features and improving the performance.

 ## License
-Genrl is released under the [MIT](https://github.com/Brownwang0426/Genrl/blob/main/LICENSE) license.
+RGRL is released under the [MIT](https://github.com/Brownwang0426/RGRL/blob/main/LICENSE) license.

 ## Related Works
 - [Rewarded Region Replay (R3) for Policy Learning with Discrete Action Space](https://arxiv.org/pdf/2405.16383)